pyhf/talk-stats-software-ATLAS-Stats-Forum/talk.md

 - What additional common software could your toolkit take advantage of?
 - Would you be willing to contribute to the development of a centrally distributed toolkit that provides functionality for providing common statistical operations (e.g. calculating a p-value)?

+Speakers should .bold[upload their slides 48h in advance] of the meeting

 ---
 # `pyhf` functionality